-During the day, the crowd at Shimmy Beach Club is sunbathers and friends relaxing.
+During the day, the crowd here is primarily sunbathers.
 After dark on weekends though, Shimmy Beach club turns into a bustling party spot!
-Look out for some awesome performances on their Upcoming Events page.

-The Grand Africa Beach Club is a great second option.
+Grand Africa Beach Club is a great second option.
 While they don’t have a pool, they have a lot more space for you to spread out on a sofa or lounge chair.
-Grand Africa is a better choice if you have a larger group of friends and/or don’t need the pool.
-They have pretty large private couch sections.
+Grand Africa is a better choice if you have a larger group of friends since they have large individual lounge areas.

 Central Cape Town has only one tidal pool in Camp’s Bay.
 But, there are a bunch more within a reasonable driving distance.
-Check out the Cape Town Tidal Pools Instagram Page for some inspiration.
+Check out Cape Town Tidal Pools’ Instagram for some inspiration.

-I recommend the Dalebrook Tidal Pool in Kalk Bay because there are fewer tourists and the vibe is so relaxed.
-This area is completely for a day trip and there are many restaurants along the water in Simon’s Town.
-Not too far away you can visit Woolley’s Tidal Pool (to the south) and the St. James Tidal Pool (to the north).
+I recommend visiting the Dalebrook Tidal Pool in Kalk Bay.
+There are fewer tourists and the vibe is so relaxed.
+Many restaurants dot the waterfront here in Simon’s Town, too.
+Not far away from here, you can visit Woolley’s and St. James Tidal Pools.

 Boulders Penguin Colony & Cape of Good Hope

-The Boulders Penguin Colony is about a one drive from downtown Cape Town.
-Even though seeing the penguins tops every tourist’s Cape Town bucket list, I couldn’t pass up seeing adorable African Penguins!
+The Boulders Penguin Colony is about a one-hour drive from downtown Cape Town.
 Look out for wild ostrich and baboons along the ride, too.

-Don’t forget your windbreaker while traveling to the areas south of Cape Town.
+Don’t forget a windbreaker while traveling to the areas south of Cape Town.
 The winds here can be intense.
 They change drastically depending on the day and season, but I endured some whipping sand during my visit to see the penguins.
-Luckily, I had a hood I could tighten snug around my face.
-Sunglasses will be helpful, too.

-The Cape of Good Hope is a very popular tourist spot, as it the southernmost point in the western cape.
-I visited with the City Tours bus, and it seems it mainly a place people line up to take a photo near, which felt rushed and inauthentic.
+The Cape of Good Hope is a very popular tourist spot, as it is the southernmost point in the western cape.
+I visited with the City Tours bus, and it seems it is mainly a place where people line up to take a photo, which felt rushed and inauthentic.

 However, the stop our bus made beforehand to Cape Point was absolutely breathtaking.
 High up on the cliffs, there are lots of neat perches where you can see the cerulean water crash along the rocks far below.

-Beautiful blue water is normally something you’d find in a tropical climate, but Cape Town has its fair share of azure beaches.
-While the water is much colder than the Caribbean, the swaths of cyan are just as pretty.
-Here are some of the best beaches on Cape Town.
+Beautiful blue water is normally something you’d find in a tropical climate, but Cape Town has its share of azure beaches.
+While the water is quite cold, its cyan color is gorgeous.

 To get there, you must descend the cliffside pathways from Victoria Road.
-While it’s not a treacherous journey, you will need to traverse about 8-10 minutes of stairs.
+While it’s not a treacherous journey, you will need to traverse about 8 to 10 minutes of stairs.

 Cape Town’s strong winds usually kick up a ton of sand, but here you’ll enjoy protection from the cliffside.
 It adds to the long list of why Clifton Beach is so popular.

-Every time I visited Clifton 3rd Beach, I had a wonderful and relaxing time.
+Every time I visited Clifton 3rd Beach, I had a relaxing time.
+Even though it’s tamer, It was still among the more memorable gay beaches I’ve been to.
 I even met another American that was with a group of friends nearby.